Trefor, Gwynedd: Location and amenities

 There is one school in Trefor, a primary school called Ysgol yr Eifl.
+As of 2023, 58 pupils were enrolled at the school.
+88.6% of statutory school age pupils are from Welsh-speaking homes.

 There was a football club in Trefor, which was re-established in the 2000–01 season.
 It has won one cup in its history, in the 2001–02 season.

 There are two retail outlets in Trefor: a village shop which opens between 7.00 am and 7.00 pm Monday to Friday with shorter hours at the weekend, and a post office.
 To the north end of the village is a children's play area.
 It is possible to go on a pushchair-friendly circular walk, starting at the play area, down to the beach, across the headland and back into the village again.

 Visitors can surf the other side of the harbour wall at Trefor.
 It can be a nice left-hand point over a stony reef thrown off the headland.
-There is a small pier next to the harbour; it has been deemed unsafe so is currently closed to the public.
+There is a pier next to the harbour which is popular with those admiring the views it affords and people sea fishing from it.

 Since 2015 a cycle club has been established in the village and surrounding area called Clwb Beicio'r Eifl.
 Its members regularly take part in sportives and club rides.

+There are two bus operators serving Trefor, Berwyn Garage & Coaches and Clynnog & Trefor Motor Co Ltd; both are contracted by Gwynedd Council to run public services for the general population and for schoolchildren.
+Dogs are not permitted on these services (except registered Guide Dogs and/or Assistance Dogs).